ProlificsPanther/PantherWebDebugger/README.md

    4. ServerTimeout= <set to blank>

 ####  Enable tracing in your application
-   To enable tracing, execute the below call in your very first JPL screen of your application, or in a JPL file that is     loaded when    your application first starts, .i.e. file point to by SMINITJPL call sm_trace("ALL websocket=default")
+   To enable tracing, execute the below call in the very first JPL screen of your application, or in a JPL file that is     loaded when    your application first starts, .i.e. file point to by SMINITJPL call sm_trace("ALL websocket=default")

 ####  Import Debugger zip File
    1. Import Gen*. zip project into your workspace: